Latest COVID-19 Update: August 31, 2020

 Message from Peter Hohman, IIC President and CEO

-The pandemic has created the need for quick action and innovation on the part of our Institute team and I am proud to say we have responded with viable solutions which enable our students to safely continue their education journey.
+Like most organizations, the Institute needed to take quick action over the last few months to adapt to the realities of COVID-19.
+I am proud to say our team responded with viable solutions which enable our students to safely continue their education journeys.

 Peter Hohman, MBA, FCIP, ICD.D